aewens/codetober/2021/README.md

 - ~~Create a general data model for passing around data~~
 - Use data models to create simple and minimal ORM for database wrapper
 - Connect event store and observable values to ORM
+- Add validators to ORM to ensure data integrity

 Bonus Goals:
 - Create tests for project components